 • The cosmic excess of baryons over antibaryons is not explained by the Standard Model.
-Even though the Standard Model contains all of the necessary ingredients to generate baryon number in the early universe, including baryon number violation, CP violation, and a phase transition in cosmic history, the amount of baryon asymmetry generated is too small by ten orders of magnitude.
+Even though the Standard Model contains all of the necessary ingredients to generate baryon number in the early universe, including baryon number violation, CP violation, and a phase transition in cosmic history, the amount of hervon asymmetry generated is too small by ten orders of magnitude the amount of baryon asymmetry generated is too small by ten orders of magnitude.

-- The quantum numbers of the quarks and leptons under the Standard Model gauge symmetry $SU(3) \times SU(2) \times U(1)$ strongly suggests that these symmetry groups are unified into a larger grand unification group SU(5) or SO(10); however, our precision knowledge of the strengths of the gauge couplings is inconsistent with this hypothesis. - The Standard Model cannot account for neutrino masses without the addition of some new particles. - Further, the pattern of weak interaction mixing among neutrinos is completely different from that observed for quarks. - The Standard Model does not include the force of gravity or the small but nonzero energy in empty space that gives rise to dark energy.
+• The quantum numbers of the quarks and leptons under the Standard Model gauge symmetry $SU(3) \times SU(2) \times U(1)$ strongly suggests that these symmetry groups are unified into a larger grand unification group SU(5) or SO(10), our precision knowledge of the strengths of the gauge couplings is inconsistent with this hypothesis.

+- The Standard Model cannot account for neutrino masses without the addition of some new particles. - Further, the pattern of weak interaction mixing among neutrinos is completely different from that observed for quarks. - The Standard Model does not include the force of gravity or the small but nonzero energy in empty space that gives rise to dark energy. - The discovery of the Higgs boson has changed our viewpoint in how we address these questions, for three reasons. - 45 second place to a search for new, unknown forces and interactions.